Time for some patriotic fun! The girls and I made fun Statue of Liberty Crowns out of egg cartons.

 7. Remember the slits you cut in the beginning?
 They might have gotten painted shut so make sure they’re open and bend the cups a little.
 They should overlap a little and make the crown bend without ripping

-First step, change out of the painting clothes.
+The next step is to change out of the painting clothes.
 Then put the crowns on, hand them each kid a book and a solar light from your lawn.
-Fun fact, Kat is holding Advanced Birding and Mary has my Field Guide to North American Insects.

 If I had to guess I’d say it took me longer to get a picture where neither child looked insane or asleep than the actual craft.
 The crowns aren’t that durable, they’re made of paper after all.